MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## FFU download and flash directions

-To test with a flight signed ffu, you first have to flight unlock your device prior to flashing the flight signed ffu.
+To test with a flight signed `.ffu`, you first have to flight unlock your device prior to flashing the flight signed ffu.

 1. On PC:
-    1. Download ffu to your PC from [https://aka.ms/hololenspreviewdownload](https://aka.ms/hololenspreviewdownload).
+    1. Download `.ffu` to your PC from [https://aka.ms/hololenspreviewdownload](https://aka.ms/hololenspreviewdownload).

     1. Install ARC (Advanced Recovery Companion) from the Microsoft Store: [https://www.microsoft.com/store/productId/9P74Z35SFRS8](https://www.microsoft.com/store/productId/9P74Z35SFRS8).